EWOC Newsletter: Onward into 2023

 2022 was a momentous year for the labor movement.

-We watched the Chicago Teachers Union fight to keep students and teachers safe, and the ongoing revival of militancy and solidarity in legacy unions like UAW and IBT.
-We watched the organizing wave across hundreds of Starbucks stores, the unionization of thousands of tech, nonprofit, and publishing workers, and the victory of the Amazon Labor Union in Staten Island.
+We watched the Chicago Teachers Union fight to keep students and teachers safe and the ongoing revival of militancy and solidarity in legacy unions like the United Auto Workers and the International Brotherhood of Teamsters.
+We watched the organizing wave across hundreds of Starbucks stores; the unionization of thousands of tech, nonprofit, and publishing workers; and the victory of the Amazon Labor Union in Staten Island.

 We can’t know exactly what to expect in 2023.
 But based on 2022, one thing is clear: worker organizing is back, and it’s here to stay.